music-match/music-match.github.io/index.md

 The "View Profile" button takes the user to the profile page of the card it was clicked on.
 This page is similar to the [My Profile](#profile-page) page except that the user cannot edit or delete the profile if they are not the owner.

-Users can search for other users by typing a name or music interest in the search bar.
+Users can search for other profiles by typing a name or music interest in the search bar.
 The page will automatically display profiles that adhere to the criteria specified by the search bar.

 ## Browse Jams Page
 <img src="images/browse-jams.png">